• Skip to primary navigation

 5 from 9 votes

-These easy mincemeat crumble slices are a delicious twist on traditional mince pies, with a buttery oat crumble encasing a fruity mincemeat filling.
+This easy mincemeat crumble slice recipe puts a delicious twist on traditional mince pies, featuring a buttery oat crumble that perfectly encases a rich, fruity mincemeat filling.

 Course Baking, Bars